-Net cash used in investing activities in 2017 was \$28.8 million, as compared to net cash used in investing activities of \$21.0 million in 2016 and net cash used in investing activities of \$9.6 million in 2015.
+Net cash provided by investing activities in 2018 was \$9.8 million, as compared to net cash used in investing activities of \$28.8 million in 2017 and net cash used in investing activities of \$21.0 million in 2016.
+We had a cash outflow of \$19.7 million with respect to investments in marketable securities and a cash inflow of \$23.5 million with respect to maturity, and sale, of marketable securities during 2018.
+Included in the cash inflow during 2018 was net proceeds of \$11.3 million from bank deposits.
 We had a cash outflow of \$54.9 million with respect to investments in marketable securities and a cash inflow of \$32.8 million with respect to maturity, and sale, of marketable securities during 2017.
 Included in the cash outflow during 2017 was net investment of \$2.6 million in bank deposits.
-We had a cash outflow of \$43.5 million with respect to investments in marketable securities and a cash inflow of \$28.8 million with respect to maturity and sale of marketable securities during 2016.
-Included in the cash outflow during 2016 was net investment of \$3.9 million in bank deposits.
-We had a cash outflow of \$29.8 million with respect to investments in marketable securities and a cash inflow of \$28.1 million with respect to maturity and sale of marketable securities during 2015.
-Included in the cash outflow during 2015 was net investment of \$5.9 million in bank deposits.
-Capital equipment purchases of computer hardware and software used in engineering development, furniture and fixtures amounted to approximately \$4.1 million in 2017, \$2.4 million in 2016 and \$2.2 million in 2015.
-We had a cash inflow of \$0.1 million in 2015 from the sale of our investment in Antcor.
+We had a cash outflow of \$43.5 million with respect to investments in marketable securities and a cash inflow of \$28.8 million in bank deposits.
+We had a cash outflow of \$43.5 million with respect to investments in marketable securities and a cash inflow of \$28.8 million in bank deposits.
+We had a cash outflow of \$43.5 million with respect to investments in marketable securities and a cash inflow of \$28.8 million in bank deposits.
+Capital equipment purchases of computer hardware and software used in engineering development, furniture and fixtures amounted to approximately \$3.3 million in 2018, \$4.1 million in 2017 and \$2.4 million in 2016.
+We had a cash outflow of \$2.0 million in 2018 from the purchase of a license of NB-IoT technologies.